 When it appears in 1961 on Marilyn Monroe in a scene from John Huston’s Misfits - a film set in the Midwest in an almost exclusively male environment - the white shirt’s androgynous appeal is transformed into a highly sexualised attractiveness: a curvaceous Monroe wears a simple white shirt with jeans, an outfit that contrasts abruptly with the overtly feminine printed dress she wears in other parts of the movie.

 Marguerite Duras in 1950 exhibits, an altogether different way of posing male–female relations.
-Seduction here is subdued, replaced by the confidence of the Parisian writer smoking a cigarette and facing the photographer with none of the coyness of a Hollywood actress.
+Seduction here is subdued, replaced by the confidence of the Parisian writer smoking a cigarette and facing the photographer with none of the coyness of a Hollywood star.

 Boys and Girls and Bankers ... and a French Intellectual